Compression theory for inhomogeneous systems

-We trained the neural networks using stochastic gradient descent with learning rate $10^{-3}$ using 50000 sample dimer configurations, generated via the directed-loop Monte Carlo algorithm on the AB graph indicated with the gray links in Fig.~\ref{fig:figS2} (containing 26177 nodes).
-The sample dataset is supplied to the RSMI-NE algorithm in minibatches of size 1000 and 120 epochs of the entire dataset.
+We trained the NNs using stochastic gradient descent with learning rate of $10^{-3}$ using 50000 sample dimer configurations, generated via the directed-loop Monte Carlo algorithm on the AB graph.
+The total graph we considered contains 26177 nodes (the full graph is shown in the Supplementary Information).
+The sample dataset is supplied to the RSMI-NE algorithm in mini-batches of size 1000 and 120 epochs of the entire dataset.

-The coarse-grained block variable $\mathcal{V}$ at a given scale $\delta^n$ is defined on the $\sigma^n$ inflated tiles $V$ shown with different colours in Fig.~2a.
-The environment regions $E$, are defined as a shell with radius given by a fixed graph-distance from the centre of $V$.
-In particular for $\delta^2$, $E$ is defined by an inner radius $L_{E_{\rm i}}=9$ and outer radius $L_{E_{\rm o}}=24$, whereas for $\delta^4$ we used $L_{E_{\rm i}}=40$, $L_{E_{\rm o}}=64$, as shown in Fig.~\ref{fig:figS1}.
-In Fig.~\ref{fig:figS2} we show examples of corresponding $\sigma^{-4}$ coarse-graining filters optimised for these regions.
+The coarse-grained block variable $\mathcal{V}$ at a given scale $\delta^s$ is defined on the $\sigma^s$ inflated tiles $V$ shown with different colours in Fig.~2a.
+The corresponding environment regions $E$, are defined as a shell with radius given by a fixed graph-distance from the centre of $V$.
+In particular for $\delta^2$, $E$ is defined by an inner radius $L_{E_{\rm in}}=9$ and outer radius $L_{E_{\rm out}}=24$, whereas for $\delta^4$ we used $L_{E_{\rm in}}=40$, $L_{E_{\rm out}}=64$, as shown in Supplementary Fig.~2.
+Examples of the corresponding $\sigma^{-4}$ coarse-graining filters are shown in Supplementary Fig.~3.